Washington, DC Hospital Negligence Lawyer

 How Can Our Hospital Negligence Attorneys at Regan Zambri Long Help?

-Our malpractice lawyers have helped plenty of clients obtain large settlements.
-Each outcome may be different, but you can rest knowing we have your back.
-If you would like to learn more, contact us for a confidential case review today.
+Our malpractice lawyers have helped many clients obtain large settlements.
+While each outcome may differ, you can rest assured that we have your back.
+If you want to learn more, contact us for a confidential case review today.

 Frequently Asked Questions About Hospital Negligence Claims in Washington, DC

-Who Can Be Held Responsible in a Hospital Negligence Claim?
+Who Can Be Held Responsible in a Negligence Claim?

-Anyone who is an employee at the hospital and had administered medical care to the injury victim could be held responsible for the negligence.
+Anyone who is an employee at the hospital who administers medical care to the injury victim could be liable for negligence.
 This includes nurses, lab technicians, and support staff.

-If it was a doctor who caused the injury and they are an employee at the hospital, then the hospital can be held liable.
-However, if the doctor was an independent contractor, the hospital may not be responsible.
+If a doctor caused the injury and is an employee of the hospital, the hospital can be held liable.
+However, the hospital may not be responsible if the doctor is an independent contractor.

-It can be difficult for victims to determine whether they have a case on their own.
-That’s why it’s so important to speak with a personal injury attorney as soon as possible to learn their legal options.
+It can be difficult for victims to determine whether they have a case alone.
+That’s why speaking with a personal injury attorney as soon as possible is important to learn their legal options.

 Not necessarily.
-Medical mistakes unfortunately happen often.
-But in order for that mistake to be considered medical malpractice, you will need to show that the doctor had acted in a negligent manner when the mistake was made.
+Medical mistakes, unfortunately, happen often.
+But for that mistake to be considered medical malpractice, you will need to show that the doctor had acted negligently when the mistake was made.

-There may be times that a patient could be held responsible for an injury.
-For example, the patient ignored the doctor’s orders and moved heavy furniture after just having a knee replacement.
+Sometimes, a patient could be held responsible for an injury.
+For example, the patient ignored the doctor’s orders and moved heavy furniture after a knee replacement.

-If you were injured by a hospital’s mistake or a negligent medical professional anywhere in the DC area, you need to speak with an attorney that has the experience necessary to help you with your claim.
-Our medical malpractice team has years of experience and the medical knowledge needed to protect your claim and get you the compensation you deserve.
+If you were injured by a hospital’s mistake or a negligent medical professional anywhere in the DC area, you need to speak with an attorney with the experience necessary to help you with your claim.
+Our medical malpractice team has years of experience and the medical knowledge required to protect your claim and get you the compensation you deserve.

 Don’t wait any longer.
 Contact Regan Zambri Long PLLC today to schedule a free consultation.
 There is no fee unless we win your case.